 For example, “knock-out” mice are transgenic mice that have a particular gene of interest disabled.
-By studying the effects of the missing gene, researchers can better understand the normal function of the gene.
+By studying the effects of the missing gene, researchers can better understand the gene’s normal function.

 Transgenic organisms have also been developed for commercial purposes.
-Perhaps the most famous examples are food crops such as soybeans and corn that have been genetically modified for resistance to pests and herbicides.
+Perhaps the most famous examples are food crops such as soybeans and corn that have been genetically modified to resist pests and herbicides.

 These crops are widely known as “GMOs” (genetically modified organisms).

 Here are some other examples of transgenic organisms with commercial value:

 Golden Rice: Modified rice that produces beta-carotene, the precursor of vitamin A. Vitamin A deficiency is a public health problem for millions worldwide, particularly in Africa and Southeast Asia.
 Golden rice still awaits regulatory approval.

 Goats that produce essential proteins in their milk are modified to produce FDA-approved human antithrombin (ATryn), used to treat a rare blood clot disorder in humans.